RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_database.md

 # Resource: rediscloud_database

-Creates a Database within a specified subscription in your Redis Enterprise Cloud Account.
+Creates a Database within a specified Subscription in your Redis Enterprise Cloud Account.

 ## Example Usage